Poultry Compter: Slavery

 The Poultry Compter was linked to the early struggles to abolish slavery and end British involvement in the slave trade.
 Granville Sharp, the first English campaigner for the abolition of the slave trade, made several visits to the compter to gain the freedom of several confined African slaves.

-Sharp's connection with the Poultry began in 1765 when he obtained the freedom of John Strong, a young black slave from Barbados.
+Sharp's connection with the Poultry began in 1765 when he obtained the freedom of Jonathan Strong, a young black slave from Barbados.
 Strong was a mistreated slave who had been abandoned in London by his cruel owner, David Lisle, a lawyer.
 After Sharp found Strong, he helped him recover from his injuries and found him employment with an apothecary.
 However, when Lisle discovered that Strong was alive and healthy, he got the keeper of the Poultry, John Ross, and William Miller, an under-Sheriff for the Lord Mayor of London, to kidnap Strong.
 While Strong was imprisoned in the Poultry, Lisle sold him for £30 to John Kerr, a planter in the American Colonies.
 But Sharp eventually had Strong released from the compter after successfully appealing to Robert Kite, London's Lord Mayor, that no warrant had been issued for Strong's arrest and confinement.